A Multi-Agent Reinforcement Learning Framework for Public Health Decision Analysis: Literature Review

-The primary objective of an RL agent is to make decisions that assess the impact of all actions in terms of short-term and long-term utility for stakeholders.
-This characteristic makes RL an ideal approach for addressing complex decision problems within public health, such as resource allocation during a pandemic, monitoring and testing strategies, and adaptive sampling for hidden populations \cite{weltz2022reinforcement}.
-Several DRL algorithms, including Deep Q-Network (DQN) \cite{mnih2013playing}, Dueling Double Deep Q-Network (D3QN) \cite{wang2016dueling}, Soft Actor-Critic (SAC) \cite{haarnoja2018soft}, Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, have been applied to various public health problems \cite{kwak2021deep} \cite{kompella2020reinforcement} \cite{libin2021deep}.
-Notably, PPO has demonstrated strong performance in addressing problems with high-dimensional state spaces and continuous action spaces.
+RL is a sequential decision-analyses technique, which makes it ideal for the analysis of public health decisions, such as resource allocation during a pandemic, monitoring and testing strategies, and adaptive sampling for hidden populations \cite{weltz2022reinforcement}.
+The application of RL in the public health domain has experienced significant growth in recent times.
+Several studies \cite{kwak2021deep,awasthi2022vacsim,kompella2020reinforcement,kumar2021recurrent} used DRL models to optimize various COVID-19 mitigation policies. \citet{libin2021deep} employed DRL to model the spread of pandemic influenza in Great Britain. \citet{bednarski2021collaborative} investigated the use of RL models to facilitate the redistribution of medical equipment, enhancing the public health response in preparation for future crises.
+The DRL algorithms used in the above works include Deep Q-Network (DQN) \cite{mnih2013playing}, Soft Actor-Critic (SAC) \cite{haarnoja2018soft}, and Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
+Notably, PPO has demonstrated strong performance in addressing problems with high-dimensional (epidemic) state spaces and continuous action (decision) spaces.